-This specialized computer assisted instruction is primarily for students with learning disabilities and/or acquired brain injuries.
+This course provides specialized computer assisted instruction primarily for students with learning disabilities and/or acquired brain injuries.
 Students with other disabilities may also benefit from this course.
-Students are provided strategies and opportunities to maximize their learning potential and increase academic efficiencies.
+Students are provided with strategies and opportunities to maximize their learning potential and increase academic competency.